lsst-dm/dm_dev_guide/services/ldf-tickets.rst

 Checking on the status of a ticket is at:  `JIRA web app <https://jira.lsstcorp.org>`_  You can search for your ticket number or many other search type criteria.

 Tickets are watched by many admins, the service manager and the product owner at NCSA.
-After a ticket is created,  if a serious incident is ongoing the  `status page <https://confluence.lsstcorp.org/display/DM/LSST+Service+Status+page>`_ can be checked for known incidents, and a quick note into the dm-infrastucture slack channel can also get information  about a problem you are having.
+After a ticket is created,  if a serious incident is ongoing the  `status page <https://confluence.lsstcorp.org/display/DM/LSST+Service+Status+page>`_ can be checked for known incidents, and a quick note into the dm-infrastucture Slack channel can also get information  about a problem you are having.

 Currently all resources at NCSA are considered development and fixed with a "best effort" type of work.
 NCSA currently works on a 8*5 (CST) schedule for non-critical tickets.
 A critical issue will be worked on throughout a 7*24 schedule to resolution.